sangamhoni/typing-bad/README.md

 # Typing Bad!
 Welcome to **Typing Bad**.
 Immerse yourself in the world of [Breaking Bad](https://www.imdb.com/title/tt0903747/) and test your typing skills with iconic quotes from the series.
+This game is built with Python and [Curses](https://docs.python.org/3/library/curses.html), ensuring a seamless and polished terminal-based experience.

 &nbsp;